areitan/PocketMonster/README.md

 ```
 ## Project Description
 ---
-On pageload, the user will be presented with project title (PocketMonster), brief description of its function (maybe a snippet of background on D&D?), and a form with dropdown boxes for monster selection criteria.
+On page load, the user will be presented with project title (PocketMonster), brief description of its function, and a form with dropdown boxes for monster selection criteria.
 The last monster that was encountered (searched for) will be displayed on the homepage using local storage.

 Upon submission of the form, the user will be directed to a new page with a monster statblock (layout designed by us), and a QR code that links to the original statblock hosted on the API.